radhey24h/cloud-in-depth/aws-in-depth/Day-2-AWS-Elastic-Compute/02-AWS-Auto-Scaling.md

 1. **Web Applications**: Maintain performance during peak traffic periods and reduce costs during off-peak times.
 2. **Batch Processing**: Scale compute resources based on the volume of jobs to be processed.
 3. **Data Processing**: Automatically adjust resources for data analytics or ETL workloads.

-## Setting Up AWS Auto Scaling

-1. **Define Launch Configuration/Template**: Specify instance details like AMI, instance type, and security settings.
-2. **Create Auto Scaling Group**: Set the desired, minimum, and maximum number of instances.
-3. **Configure Scaling Policies**: Define how and when your application should scale in or out.

-AWS Auto Scaling provides a reliable and efficient way to manage resources, ensuring that applications remain available and performant while optimizing costs.